hmlongco/Factory/README.md

 ```
 Here this particular view model uses one of Factory's `@Injected` property wrappers to request the desired dependency.
 Similar to `@Environment` in SwiftUI, we provide the property wrapper with a keyPath to a factory of the desired type and it resolves that type the moment `ContentViewModel` is created.

 And that's the core mechanism.
-In order to use the property wrapper you *must* define a factory.
+In order to use the property wrapper you *must* define a factory within the specified container.
 That factory *must* return the desired type when asked.
 Fail to do either one and the code will simply not compile.
 As such, Factory is compile-time safe.

 By the way, if you're concerned about building Factory's on the fly, don't be.
 Like SwftUI Views, Factory structs and modifiers are lightweight and transitory value types.
 They're created when needed and then immediately discarded once their purpose has been served.